-3.18 Insertion of new sections in the Payment System Management Act - Designation of payment, clearing and settlement systems and settlement systems in terms of the Principles for Financial Market Infrastructure.
+3.18 Insertion of new sections in the Payment System Management Act - Designation of payment, clearing and settlement systems

+The Bank by virtue of its mandate is expected to designate payment, clearing and settlement systems in terms of the Principles for Financial Market Infrastructure.
 Unfortunately, the Act presently does not have empowering provisions to enable the Bank to designate the relevant systems or to grant such exemptions as may be required.
 Hence, there is a need to ensure that the proposed Bill has the necessary empowering provisions.